 EHS 4110.
 Operations Management in Emergency Health Services Systems.
 3 Credits.

 Applies principles of general management that contribute to the effectiveness of day to day operations within an Emergency Health Services Organization.

 EHS 4111.
 Leadership Concepts in EHS.
 3 Credits.

 This course is an introduction to Emergency Health Services (EHS) Special Operations.
-The student will develop and apply a general understanding of what constitutes special operations and resources needed to mitigate special operations incidents, both small and large, in the 21st century.
-The student will be able to evaluate local special operations incidents, major multi-agency operations, scheduled and unscheduled mass casualty events, terrorism and natural disaster.
+The student develops and applies a general understanding of what constitutes special operations and resources needed to mitigate special operations incidents, both small and large, in the twenty-first century.
+The student is able to evaluate local special operations incidents, major multi-agency operations, scheduled and unscheduled mass casualty events, terrorism and natural disaster.

 EHS 4144.
 Seminar in EHS Leadership.
 3 Credits.

 A senior capstone course, integrating the theories and concepts covered in previous work, with a focus on the identification and resolution of problems and opportunities encountered by the health sciences manager.
 To be taken in the final semester of study or with the program director approval.

 EHS 4160.
 Project Management and Leadership Capstone.
 3 Credits.